richtastic/ff/src/3DR/wiki/index.md

 **TODO:**
 - MLS
     x determing MLS surface for any point x display MLS as sampled points on surface
 	- weighted?
 	- 'snapping' to closest sample point?
+    - neighborhood?
 - how to get kappa - curvature of the MLS surface
 	- maximum absolute curvature?
 - container class for point cloud